Avanhoo/Engineering_4_Notebook/README.md

 ### Reflection

 The hardest part of this assignment was getting the proper delay times.
 I made my flashing light for loop have a delay after every loop.
 This made my life hard as I then had to account for this in my other delays.
 Instead of having the delay between letters sleep for 3 times the delay time (as is standard), I had it sleep for 1 times the delay time, as I had to account for the inherent delay of both the previous letter and of the delay itself.
 I spent a lot of time toiling away trying to logic out the proper delays, though I'm not sure if there's an easier alternative.
+Also credit to Vince Jones for finding a fatal flaw in my code where the morse code output never reset and kept adding onto itself, I would have missed it if not for him.